Visitor Guide to Klong Kloi beach (Bangbao beach) and Hat Sai Noi beach

 Klong Kloi beach, also known as Bangbao beach, lies just 1Km further along the main road from the turn off to Bangbao village.

-Until just a few years ago this beach was totally undeveloped and home to one fishing family who’s house still stands near the centre of the beach – although now surrounded by restaurants, bars and small resorts.
+Until just a few years ago this beach was totally undeveloped and home to one fishing family whose house still stands near the centre of the beach – although now surrounded by restaurants, bars and small resorts.

 The beach was off the beaten path, as most visitors only got as far as Bangbao village before heading back to their west coast beach resort.
 The pick up truck taxis also didn’t head down here and so intrepid visitors on their rental scooters were the only ones to visit and had a pristine beach with panoramic views of the islands south of Koh Chang to themselves.